How does Office Delve know what's relevant to me?

 So how can Delve know what’s relevant to you?

 The brains behind Delve is the Office Graph.
-The Office Graph continuously collects and analyses signals that you and your colleagues send when you work in Office 365.
+The Office Graph continuously collects and analyses signals that you and your colleagues send when you work in Microsoft 365.
 For example, when you and a colleague modify or view the same document, it’s a signal that you’re likely to be working together.
 Other signals are who you communicate with through e-mail, and who you’ve shared documents with, who your manager is, and who has the same manager as you.

 Delve uses the result of the Office Graph analysis to show you documents that are most likely to be relevant to you right now.
 For example, the Office Graph will notice if several of the people you regularly work with, view a specific document.
 That document is most likely also interesting to you, so Delve shows it on your Home page.